This Is The True Story Of Starbucks' Pumpkin Spice Latte

 Advertisement

-"Developers realised there was something special around the pumpkin flavour," Dukes told The Daily Meal.
+"Developers realized there was something special around the pumpkin flavor," Dukes told The Daily Meal.
 "Especially since there wasn't anything around pumpkin at the time."

 "We started to experiment with high-pumpkin, low-spice, low-pumpkin, high-spice combinations, ultimately landing on a recipe with more spice in it," Dukes explained.
 After the research team decided on the final formulation, they dubbed it the fall harvest latte.
 Alas, the PSL wouldn't get the name that its die-hard fans know and love until it got to test markets.

 In 2002, the drink hit Vancouver and Washington, D.C., followed by the rest of the U.S.A. in 2003 after getting the seal of approval during testing.
-Now, it's the most popular Starbucks seasonal beverage and is served all over the world.
+Now, it's the most popular Starbucks seasonal beverage.

 Related Video: